blankly-finance/blankly-docs/content/en/metrics/metrics.md

 #### Arguments

-Beta is a way to measure how volatile your model is relative to a base model of returns (i.e. something like the S&P500, a Vanguard Index, etc.), we give you full flexibility of choosing your return base as long as the values are consistent, we then calculate the beta, the beta is defined as the covariance between the returns and their standard deviation.
+Beta is a way to measure how volatile your model is relative to a base model of returns (i.e. something like the S&P500, a Vanguard Index, etc.).
+We give you full flexibility of choosing your return base as long as the values are consistent.
+We then calculate the beta,  defined as the covariance between the returns and their standard deviation.
 For more information see [Investopedia](https://www.investopedia.com/terms/b/beta.asp)
 $$
 \beta = \frac{Cov(returns, market \ returns)}{Var(market \ returns)}
 $$